 So here’s what I suggest: Before you show them pricing, decide ahead of time what “deals” you’re willing to make.
 So if you’re willing to offer a half-price deal, be ready to cross through that initial price and put the half price number there.
 However, I wouldn’t start with a bid of several thousand dollars and be willing to go to free though… People don’t respect what they don’t have to pay for, and if they took you from $thousands to $0, “What kind of game are you playing?”
 Whatever your numbers, pick and stick so the process is quick.

 Whether you’re running your own assessments in-house or you’ve outsourced them, they need to be timely and relevant, and they need to demonstrate business value.

 If you’ve read this far, you’re probably not trying to run comprehensive assessments with complex requirements.
 That means there’s no good reason for these assessments to take long.

 For relatively straightforward assessments, I shoot for two weeks as a maximum amount of time to gather data, prioritize findings, produce the summary with recommendations, and be presenting back to the client.
 I’ve found they typically tolerate three weeks, but at the fourth week and beyond, they’re impatient and much more likely to be critical of your findings, process, advice, etc, especially if you have any “critical findings” in your report which you took your sweet time to tell them about.
-So if your goal is to sell remediation services after the assessment, be quick about the process.
+So if your goal is to sell remediation services after the NIST cyber security assessment, be quick about the process.

 Relevant, demonstrating business value